 Martin Lewis gives his energy bill advice as he warns of ‘unaffordable’ price hikes

-Martin Lewis has warned that energy bills could rise by 50% in April but has given his advice on what consumers should do to keep prices as low as possible.
+Martin Lewis has warned that energy bills could rise by 50 per cent in April but has given his advice on what consumers should do to keep prices as low as possible.

-The consumer expert told his ITV Money Show on Thursday (6 January) that “unaffordable” price hikes were coming because there will be a review of the energy price cap in the spring.
+The consumer expert told his ITV Money Show that “unaffordable” price hikes were coming because there will be a review of the energy price cap in the spring.

 Other energy experts agree that prices will rise by around that percentage.

-Cornwall Insights suggested bills could rise by 46% while Emma Pinchbeck, Energy UK chief executive, said: “Domestic energy prices are going to go up 45% to 50% in the spring".
+Emma Pinchbeck, Energy UK chief executive, said: “Domestic energy prices are going to go up 45 per cent to 50 per cent in the spring."

 What is the energy price cap?